I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 3. Click "Submit" to update the stack

 Wait for the update to complete.
-At this point, you'll receive login information for the UI, which I'll describe in more detail later.
+At this point, you'll receive login information for the UI, which we'll discuss later.

 Step 2: Update the Member Roles Stack

-Next, update the Member Roles stack (aws-sharr-member-roles) deployed in each member account.
+Next, update the Member Roles stack (aws-sharr-member-roles) deployed to each member account.

-Log in to the account where you deployed the StackSets and update them.
+Log in to the account where StackSets were deployed and update.

 1. Open the CloudFormation console in the target account